sharkx018/RBAC/README.md

 Step 1) clone the repo. and checkout to main branch

 \
-Step 2) On your terminal run: npm i && run: npm start
+Step 2) On your terminal run: npm i && npm start
 \
 \
 Step 3) Login as admin : username = adminId , password = 123 ,